LanAnhHa310/Holohome/README.md

 4. Build and run the application on your emulator or physical device

-### First Time Setup
+## First Time Setup
-1. Launch the app - you'll be directed to the Create Account screen
+1. Launch the app, you'll be directed to the Create Account screen
 2. Enter your full name, email, and password (min 8 characters with letters & numbers)
 3. Agree to terms and create your account
 4. You'll be automatically signed in and directed to the main browse screen

 ## Current Features

-### Implemented
+## Implemented
 - **User Authentication System**
   - Create account with validation (email format, password strength)
   - Sign in with remember me functionality